hen-wg/udacity_disaster_response/README.md

 - Data modelling and data pre-processing scripts.
 - Output model written to this folder.

+### Notebooks
+- Notebooks were used for exploration and testing only.

 # Getting Started
 This project uses remote development through [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install), or running natively from Windows.
 The environment is controlled using `venv` and `pip` for package management.